TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/grid/index.rst

    ..
        !! processed by numpydoc !!

-.. py:class:: RLGrid(Vgr, fgr, Rg, Lg, base)
+.. py:class:: RLGrid(Vgr, fgr, Rg, Lg, base, ig_ref_init=None)

+   Bases: :py:obj:`soft4pes.model.common.system_model.SystemModel`

    Model of a grid with stiff voltage source and RL-load in alpha-beta frame.
 The state of the system is the grid current in the alpha-beta frame.
-   The system input is the converter three-phase switch position.
+The system input is the converter three-phase switch position or modulating signal.
 The grid voltage is considered to be a disturbance.

    :param Vgr: Grid rated voltage [V] (line-to-line rms voltage).
    :type Vgr: float